Green River/Duwamish GRP

 Climate and Winds

 The Green River/Duwamish GRP planning area falls within the Central Puget Sound region of Washington State.
-According to Ecology’s Water Resources Program, “average precipitation ranges from 30-35 inches per year in the coastal areas to 70 inches in the mountains (WA Dept. of Ecology).
-The average high temperatures in the summer reach the mid to upper 70s with the average low being the mid 50s.
-In the winter, the average high is in the upper 40s and the low is in the mid to upper 30s in the Kent/Auburn area.
-Temperatures drop and snowfall increases in the upper watershed near Kanaskat-Palmer and the Howard Hanson Dam.
+Average precipitation ranges from 30-35 inches per year in the coastal areas to 70 inches in the mountains (WA Dept. of Ecology).
+The average high temperatures in the summer reach the mid to upper 70s with an average low in the mid-50s.
+In the winter, the average high is in the upper 40s, and the low is in the mid to upper 30s in the Kent/Auburn area.
+Temperatures drop and snowfall increases in the upper watershed.

 Open to read more